Bugatti Type 1

-The Type 1 was an automobile designed by Ettore Bugatti and produced by Prinetti & Stucchi in 1899.
+The Bugatti Type 1 or Prinetti & Stucchi Type 1 was an automobile designed by Ettore Bugatti and produced by Prinetti & Stucchi in 1899.
 It had four engines, two on each side of the rear axle.
 The first real production Bugatti was the Bugatti Type 13.
+At the age of 17, Ettore Bugatti won a race at Reggio Emilia on the Type 1.